Last updated

 1. Import your data in your new CRM

-Transitioning to a new CRM can be daunting, but importing your existing data is a vital step.
+Transitioning to a new CRM can be daunting for a 20-50 person startup studio, but importing your existing data is a vital step.
 Start by exporting your current data as a CSV file.
-This ensures a smooth transition and keeps your operations running seamlessly.
+This ensures a smooth transition and keeps your operations running seamlessly across all team members and ventures.

 2. Create your first pipeline

-Once your data is imported, the next step is to create your first pipeline.
+Once your data is imported, the next step is to create your first pipeline that works for your 20-50 person team.
 For startup studios, this could mean setting up stages that reflect your project lifecycle, from ideation to launch.
 Tailor the statuses to match your specific workflow, such as "Concept Development," "Prototype," "Funding," and "Launch."
-This customization will help you track progress and manage your projects more effectively.
+This customization will help your entire team track progress and manage multiple projects more effectively.

 3. Onboard your team effectively

-Successful CRM implementation hinges on team adoption.
-Conduct training sessions to familiarize your team with the new system.
-Highlight the benefits and show them how the CRM can streamline their tasks, improve collaboration, and enhance overall productivity.
-Providing ongoing support and resources will ensure your team feels confident and comfortable using the new CRM.
+Successful CRM implementation hinges on adoption across your 20-50 person team.
+Conduct training sessions to familiarize all team members with the new system.
+Highlight the benefits and show them how the CRM can streamline their tasks, improve collaboration across ventures, and enhance overall productivity.
+Providing ongoing support and resources will ensure your entire team feels confident and comfortable using the new CRM.

 The 5 best CRMs for startup studios